byu-cpe/ecen625/_labs/lab_vitis_hls.md

 Include a short report located as `lab_vitis_hls/report.pdf` with the following:
 * Describe how you implemented the *update_knn* and *knn_vote* functions.
 * Compare different _k_ values with a table that summarizes the key statistics including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
-Use the csv file generated by the script, or manually inspect _knn.prj/solution1/syn/report/_.
+Use may want to use the csv file generated by the script.
 * Describe how you added HLS pragmas/directives to minimize the latency of the synthesized design.
 Please contrast the performance and area of your most optimized design (i.e., with smallest latency) with the baseline design.
 For this comparison, you only need to set _k_ to 3.
 * Use charts, snippets of code, or any other presentation techniques to communicate your design decisions and results.